Claude Thornhill

 Claude Thornhill (August 10, 1908 – July 1, 1965) was an American pianist, arranger, composer, and bandleader.
 He composed the jazz and pop standards "Snowfall" and "I Wish I Had You".

 Early years

 Thornhill was the son of J. Chester Thornhill and his wife, Maude.
 When he was 11 years old, he played piano professionally.
 While still a youth, he played with two local combos.
 As a student at Garfield High School in Terre Haute, he played with several theater bands.
-Thornhill entered the Cincinnati Conservatory of Music at the age of 16.
-He also studied at the Curtis Institute of Music in Philadelphia.
+Thornhill studied at the Cincinnati Conservatory of Music and the Curtis Institute of Music in Philadelphia.